-- a) Institutional uses such as schools and churches.
+- a) Institutional uses such as schools and churchesplaces of worship.

 - b) Municipal uses.

 - c) Parks or open space.

-- d) Group homes
+- d) Group homes.

+- e) Small-scale neighbourhood commercial

 On Schedule A, there may be lands designated residential, but shown within a floodline.
 These are lands within the floodplain; however, they are not designated for Floodplain purposes, and the policies of Section 3.6 do not apply.
 Existing permitted uses in the residential designation will continue to be permitted; however, new uses or expansions or alterations to existing uses may require the completion of a Development Assessment Report (DAR) at the discretion of the Municipality and the appropriate Conservation Authority (ies).
 Expansions or alterations may also require approval by the Committee of Adjustment at the Municipality's discretion.
 Such lands will be identified within the Municipality's new Comprehensive Zoning By-law, with appropriate regulations consistent with this policy.